tobyaa2/Lisman-Labs-Cell-Segmentation/README.md

 ## Just SAM3
 Follow the README.md in the "Meta SAM3" folder and install the SAM3 model.

+You might need to apply for access to SAM3 [here](https://huggingface.co/facebook/sam3), then provide an API key from Hugging Face.

 Run: cd ../"Meta Sam3"
 .venv/bin/python SAM3.py --image "/path/to/your_image.jpg"